 Festivals and Events at Seokchon Lake Park

-The Seokchon Lake Cherry Blossom Festival is undoubtedly the most famous event at Seokchon Lake Park, but don’t limit yourself to just April.
+The Seokchon Lake Cherry Blossom Festival is undoubtedly the most famous event at Seokchon Lake Park, but don’t limit yourself to just the month of April in Korea.
 Throughout the year, there are various exhibitions and performances to check out.

 Head into the Songpa Tourist Information Centre on the East Lake for the full scoop on current events and festivities.

 TIP | For a unique experience and great souvenir, rent a super cute Korean uniform from Ehwa Korean School Uniform and have a photo shoot.
 It’s right by Seokchon Lake, out of Exit 4 at Jamsil subway station.
 Book an Ehwa Korean School Uniform here.